MahmoudRamdan09/Flask_API_Project/README (3).md

+---

+# 🚏 Saleka API - Prediction Endpoint

+This document describes the request structure for the prediction endpoint used in the "Saleka" mobile app.

+---

 # Flask API for Machine Learning Model

 This repository contains a Flask-based API for predicting waiting times between locations using a machine learning model.
 The API takes user input (age, gender, location, etc.) and predicts the expected waiting time for a journey.